“Home Security At Any Crazy Price”

 Every country in history has been repeatedly attacked.
 Their people too have had to drop normal life to run inside inside the walls of their local castle for protection.

 What was different about Russia was the frequency of assaults.
 Slave raids occurred not once in 10 or 25 years – but every year.
+Because these raids occurred every year, they earned the moniker “the harvesting of the steppe.”
 Every member of the Russian gentry was responsible for military duty at the frontier for one half of every single summer to protect the vast southern border against raids.

 The frequency of attacks on Russia was partly due to its lack of natural protective barriers along a longer open border with powerful enemies than anywhere else on earth.